ivan-digital/vecodex/app/README.md

 **To run dev container use:**

-`docker run -it --name docker-dev -v ./:/app app-dev:latest`
+`docker run -it --name docker-dev --network host -v ./:/app app-dev:latest`

 **To run Coordinator example client use:**